PStarH/VisiLens/DOCUMENTATION/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 - **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.

+### Contributing Translations

+We want VisiLens to be accessible to everyone!
+If you notice a typo in a translation or want to add a new language:

+1. Check the `DOCUMENTATION/` folder for existing translations.
+2. Copy `README.md` to `DOCUMENTATION/README_<lang_code>.md`.
+3. Translate the content.
+4. Add a link to your new translation in the main `README.md`.
+5. Submit a Pull Request!

 ### Your First Code Contribution

 1.  **Fork the repository** on GitHub.